morrisseyt/SRGenerator/README.md

 # Installation & Usage

-download <file name> and make executable

-to run from the command line:
+Download `snortsuggester.py` into your desired working directory and make executable `chmod +x` Run the script on a pcap as follows:

 ```
-$ ./snortsuggester.py <file.pcap>
+$ ./snortsuggester.py <path/file.pcap>
 ```

 sample output